(effective from November 2018)

 1.4.3.
 Completed Auction – All auctions are given the status of a Completed Auction once the Auction has ended, considering special aspects stemming from any extension thereof.

 1.5.
-Auctioneer’s Auction – A service provided by the Portal, where the Auctioneer auctions the Clients Object via the Portal.
+Auctioneer’s Auction – A service provided by the Portal, where the Auctioneer auctions the Clients Object.

 1.6.
 DIRECTLY FROM OWNER Auction – A service provided by the Portal where the Owner can conduct an online auction of the Object via the Portal themselves, i.e. without engaging the Auctioneer.
-DIRECTLY FROM OWNER is marked with a special tag ‘DIRECTLY FROM OWNER’, and is displayed in the Land Portal in a separate map layer.
+DIRECTLY FROM OWNER is marked with a special tag ‘DIRECTLY FROM OWNER’, and is displayed in the Map App as a separate map layer.

 1.7.
 DIRECTLY FROM OWNER ad – A service provided by the Portal where Sellers themselves can publish sales and rental ads on the Portal.